Last Updated on

 Install a home alarm system that operates on a back up battery.
 Even if the grid goes down, your home’s localized siren could alert neighbors that intruders have entered your home.
 Have a portable security device (key fob) carried on you at all times that will immediately activate your home alarm when pressed (not all alarm companies offer this feature, so choose one that does).

-Invest in several canisters of police strength pepper spray and store in areas of your home that can be quickly accessed in an emergency — if you or other family members are being chased or pursued, spray directly at your attackers and you can immobilize them long enough to get to safety.
+Invest in several canisters of high strength bear pepper spray (that means it’s strong enough to scare off bears and definitely strong enough to ward off people) and store in areas of your home that can be quickly accessed in an emergency — if you or other family members are being chased or pursued, spray directly at your attackers and you can immobilize them long enough to get to safety.
+Do not mess around with this pepper spray – it does have the potential to cause permanent damage and is very strong.
+But for self defense purposes, you’ll never have to worry that it will lack effectiveness, and this particular spray by Sabre has the longest range of any of their sprays (including their ‘police strength’ models).

 Install motion activated lights around your property; the motion of a human triggers these security lights to come on automatically — well lit areas are proven deterrents to criminals.